Irritable bowel syndrome (IBS) is one of the most common and most annoying, painful problems in modern society.

 Processed foods in general (including pasta)

-Too many nuts and legumes like baked beans, chickpeas, and lentils.
+Too many high-lectin nuts and legumes like baked beans, chickpeas, and lentils.
 Read more about Lectins Here.

 Plus don’t follow a raw food salad diet until the IBS symptoms have gone